 Learn more about forwarding rules and how to configure them.

 If you are load balancing UDP packets that are likely to be fragmented before arriving at your Google Cloud Platform (GCP) network, see Load balancing and fragmented UDP packets.

 Health checks ensure that Compute Engine forwards new connections only to instances that are up and ready to receive them.
 Compute Engine sends health check requests to each instance at the specified frequency; once an instance exceeds its allowed number of health check failures, it is no longer considered an eligible instance for receiving new traffic.
 It will continue to receive packets for its existing connections until they're terminated or the instance terminates.
 This allows instances to shut down gracefully without abruptly breaking TCP connections.

 The health check continues to query unhealthy instances, and returns an instance to the pool once the specified number of successful checks is met.

-Network load balancing relies on HTTP Health checks for determining instance health.
+Network load balancing relies on legacy HTTP Health checks for determining instance health.
 Even if your service does not use HTTP, you'll need to at least run a basic web server on each instance that the health check system can query.